B612 Foundation: Background

 When an asteroid enters the planet's atmosphere it becomes known as a 'meteor'; those that survive and fall to the Earth's surface are then called 'meteorites'.
 While basketball-sized meteors occur almost daily, and compact car-sized ones about yearly, they usually burn up or explode high above the Earth as bolides, (fireballs), often with little notice.
 During an average 24-hour period, the Earth sweeps through some 100 million particles of interplanetary dust and pieces of cosmic debris, only a very minor amount of which arrives on the ground as meteorites.

 The 1,200 meter-wide Meteor Crater in Arizona, United States, created by a 46 meter-diameter asteroid impact.
 A visitors centre is visible beyond the far rim.

-The larger in size asteroids or other near-Earth objects (NEOs) are, the less frequently they impact the planet's atmosphere—large meteors seen in the skies are extremely rare, while medium-sized ones are less so, and much smaller ones are more commonplace.
+The larger in size asteroids or other near-Earth objects are, the less frequently they impact the planet's atmosphere—large meteors seen in the skies are extremely rare, while medium-sized ones are less so, and much smaller ones are more commonplace.
 Although stony asteroids often explode high in the atmosphere, some objects, especially iron-nickel meteors and other types descending at a steep angle, can explode close to ground level or even directly impact onto land or sea.
 In the U.S. State of Arizona, the 1200 m Meteor Crater (officially named Barringer Crater) formed in a fraction of a second as nearly 160 million tonnes of limestone and bedrock were uplifted, creating its crater rim on formerly flat terrain.
 The asteroid that produced the Barringer Crater was only about 46 m in size; however it impacted the ground at a velocity of 12.8 km/s and struck with an impact energy of 10 MtTNT—about 625 times greater than the bomb that destroyed the city of Hiroshima during World War II.
 Tsunamis can also occur after a medium-sized or larger asteroid impacts an ocean surface or other large body of water.